-The Blaine High School Robotics team was founded in 2007 by the wood shop teacher at the time, Tim Nestrud.
-When the team registered, they were assigned the team number 2181 by FRC, which is the number we compete under to this day.
-Since then, Team 2181 has been recognized in FRC for various accomplishments such as the Imagery Award, Industrial Design Award, and in 2013, winner of the 10,000 Lakes competition, which produced an opportunity to compete in Worlds.
+The Blaine High School Robotics team was founded in 2007.
+When the team registered, we were assigned the team number 2181 by FRC, which is the number we compete under to this day.
+Since then, Team 2181 has been recognized in FRC for various accomplishments such as the Imagery Award, Industrial Design Award, and Quality Award.

 Check out the Calendar page for a more detailed look at meeting times and competitions.